 This module is part of a 12 clips guide created by SportAccord, AISTS, PI, and IOC, to help us understand sustainability as a whole, and look at what it means.
-Good Reporting, going beyond regulations.
-It discusses how reporting enables us to sets goals, measure, and builds trust with stakeholders.
-It details the frameworks used, performance indicators, the 3 GRI reporting levels and assurance.
-(Video 4/12)
+Social Impact Assessment.
+Why measure, what it is, and how to measure it.
+(Video 9/12)

 City of Richmond Quick Start Guide for sustainable events, developed with the Richmond Olympic Oval in close partnership with the AISTS (International Academy of Sports Science and Technology), in Lausanne, Switzerland.